angzel/zen-external/README.md

 # zen-external

-external libraries used from zen.
+This is the external libraries for [zen](../zen).

+Only includes files and static libraries are here.